 - In the cartoon "Little Dog Lost" from the Tiny Toon Adventures episode "A Cat's Eye View", Byron Basset runs away from Elmyra, who puts his picture on milk cartons to try to get him back.
 The picture of Byron she uses looks like he's trying to break out of jail.
 When Byron sees this milk carton, he eats it so his new owner won't notice.

 - Supposedly the first face on a milk carton was that of Etan Patz, a six-year-old boy who disappeared in New York City 1979 while walking two blocks to catch his school bus.
 Patz was never found.
-A man confessed to Patz's murder in 2012 and as of 2015 is on trial.
+A man confessed to Patz's murder in 2012, but the trial ended in a hung jury.

 - The milk from British frozen-food supermarket chain Iceland does have a missing person bit on the cartons.
 People of all ages too, predominantly teenagers or people in their 20's.

 - Official United States tax instruction books and pamphlets still have these pictures.
 They were removed from milk cartons years ago because they were scaring children.